Ischnura aurora: Adults

 Eyes: Brown half moon-like cap above, green to pale green below.
 Thorax: Shining black with two orange stripes; sides are pale green.
 Legs: Pale white with vertical black stripes on femur, just above femur - tibia joint.
 Abdomen: A broad black stripe runs along the upper side of abdomen.
 The eight to tenth segments do not have azure blue markings.

 Habitat

-Found among vegetation along the banks of ponds, rivers, canals, marshes and wet rice fields.
+Ischnura aurora habitat is among vegetation along the banks of ponds, rivers, canals, marshes and wet rice fields.

 Distribution

-It is found across Australia, the Pacific Islands, East Asia and Southeast Asia.
+Ischnura aurora is found across Australia, the Pacific Islands, East Asia and Southeast Asia.
 There are strong differences in DNA between the Asian forms of the species and specimens from the Pacific.
 The form found on the Indian subcontinent and in Iran is Ischnura aurora rubilio (Selys, 1876) and is now considered a different taxon, Ischnura rubilio.

+Etymology

+The genus name Ischnura is derived from the Greek ἰσχνός (ischnos, "thin" or "slender") and οὐρά (oura, "tail"), referring to the slender abdomen of species in the genus.

+The species name aurora is of uncertain origin.
+Aurora is Latin for "dawn" or "break of day", and is also the name of the Roman goddess of dawn, associated in mythology with the morning dew.